ec-europa/europa-component-library/docs/Migrating-v3.md

 The following guidelines aim to facilitate migration between ECL v2 to v3.

+## System requirements

+ECL has always been using the LTS version of Node.js.
+Please ensure a match before proceeding with the installation of ECL dependencies or ones in ECL Builder.

 ## Deprecated components haven't been migrated

 The following have been kept in v2 in order to avoid breaking changes, but will no longer be available in v3: